henryhale/android-capacitor/README.md

 3. Place the app icon in `resources/` folder and name it `icon.png`.
 It should be at least 1024x1024 in dimensions.
 For new projects, replace the existing file.

 4. Ensure that your have the [.github/workflows/build.yml](.github/workflows/build.yml) file.
 You can rename it incase of naming collisions.
+Then do the following;

+	Allow the workflow to create a release:
+	- Go to your repository on GitHub, click on Settings.
+    - In the left sidebar, select Actions > General.
+    - Under Workflow permissions, select Read and write permissions.
+    - Click Save.

 5. To generate the app;